Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Numerical results

-Table~\ref{tab:resul-simple-probs} details the instance, dimensions $d_x$ and $d_y$, and the number of iterations $k$ taken by the different methods for their lower bounds to converge to $v^*$ (note that the number of discretization points at termination is $2k-2$ for \texttt{2GREEDY} and $k-1$ for the other methods).
-We do not report computational times since all methods take similar time (seconds) for their lower bounds to converge (any gains from a decrease in the number of global solves is offset by the time taken for solving the max-min problems).
+Table~\ref{tab:resul-simple-probs} details the instance, dimensions $d_x$ and $d_y$, and the number of iterations~$k$ required by each method for the lower bound to converge to $v^*$ (note that the number of discretization points at termination is $2k-2$ for \texttt{2GREEDY} and $k-1$ for the other methods). {Computational times are reported in Table~\ref{tab:time-to-solv-disc-algs}, with performance profiles~\cite{dolan2002benchmarking} shown in Figure~\ref{fig:perf-prof-all-disc}.
+Most problems are solved within a few seconds, with the notable exception of the larger Cerulli instances, where both the max-min solve time and the lower bounding time can be significant.
+Although our new discretization methods reduce the number of global solves, their computational advantage is often offset by the added cost of solving max-min problems, especially since the BF algorithm exhibits relatively low runtime on all but two instances.}

-On almost all instances, our proposed optimality-based discretization methods require fewer iterations for convergence than the \texttt{BF} algorithm (the main exception is ``Watson h'', where our proposed methods face numerical issues).
-Notably, our new discretization methods require only two iterations (a single discretization point for \texttt{GREEDY}, \texttt{HYBRID}, and \texttt{OPT}, and two discretization points for \texttt{2GREEDY}) to converge for most instances.
-Although \texttt{OPT} is theoretically expected to perform at least as well as the other discretization methods, Table~\ref{tab:resul-simple-probs} shows that this is not always the case in practice.
-This is because the solution of the max-min problem~\eqref{eqn:method-2} can get stuck at poor local maxima.
-Overall, Algorithm~\texttt{2GREEDY} performs the best on the small-scale instances whereas \texttt{GREEDY}, \texttt{HYBRID}, and \texttt{OPT} all perform extremely well on the larger instances.
+On almost all instances, our proposed bounding-focused discretization methods require fewer iterations for convergence than the BF algorithm (the main exception is ``Watson h'', where numerical issues affect our methods).
+Notably, for most instances, our new discretization methods converge within only two iterations (corresponding to a single discretization point for \texttt{GREEDY}, \texttt{HYBRID}, and \texttt{OPT}, and two points for \texttt{2GREEDY}).
+Although \texttt{OPT} is theoretically expected to perform at least as well as the other discretization methods in terms of iteration count, Table~\ref{tab:resul-simple-probs} reveals that this is not always the case in practice.{ This discrepancy arises because the solution of the max-min problem~\eqref{eqn:method-2} can sometimes get stuck at poor local maxima.
+Overall, among the proposed methods, Algorithms~\texttt{GREEDY} and~\texttt{2GREEDY} deliver the best performance on small-scale instances in terms of both iteration count and computational time.}